 Typically when a venue hosts a business networking event or tradeshow, the participants will be asked to produce proof of insurance for a certain amount before they’re granted access. tweet

-2. Signing your first commercial lease.
+2. When you sign your first commercial lease.

 When your startup begins to outgrow its surroundings, you may find yourself looking into renting or leasing your first commercial space.
 This can be particularly common for retail small businesses, tech startups and real estate brokerages.
 When reviewing the lease documents, you’ll likely find a clause requiring you, the tenant, to have insurance, including commercial general liability (CGL) insurance.
 This type of coverage protects the insured against claims of personal injury to a third party, or property damage to a third party for which the business is found legally responsible for.
 If you already have small business insurance prior to signing your first commercial lease, you should contact your insurance company to notify them that you are leasing a location and to change the terms to include any additional coverage you may need.